What Is a Sales Development Representative?

 These are questions that top-notch SDRs ask themselves when reaching out to prospects.

-Once you understand the answers to those questions, SDRs need to target the right people for outreach.
-These are called prospects and leads, both terms are slightly different from each other.
-A prospect is a potential customer who you think has interest in your product or service.
+A prospect is a potential customer who you think has an interest in your product or service.
 A lead is a prospect that has shown interest and needs more training before they are ready to buy the product or service.
 It's like when someone visits a website for the first time but hasn't purchased yet.

 The best ways to target prospects and leads are by using sales tools such as LinkedIn SalesNav.

-What Is the Role of a Sales Development Representative?
+What is the Role of a Sales Development Representative?

 The methods of outreach performed by SDRs are largely dependent on the business they are working for.
 Some organizations prefer SDRs to spend most of their time cold-calling.
-Others prefer SDRs to spend most of their time emailing and doing LinkedIn outreach.
+Others prefer SDRs to spend most of their time cold emailing and doing LinkedIn outreach.

 Sales development representatives that cold-call have scripts that they read from to make a sales pitch.
 The most effective scripts include openers, questions to gauge interest in the product or service but also a way of asking for commitment.

-What Is Prospecting in Sales?
+What is Prospecting in Sales?

 Whether it is inbound prospecting or outbound prospecting, your sales team will be devoted to this to build a pipeline.
 A sales pipeline is the steps you take leads through to arrive at a sale.